persShins/ARMOR/README.md

 Additionally, the user can select the MNIST dataset size, up to a maximum of 10,000 samples.

-For example, to run the clock cycle measurement with 10,000 MNIST samples for Table 4 in our paper:
+For example, to run the accuracy loss measurement with 10,000 MNIST samples illustrated in Table 4:

 ```bash
 ./test 1 10000
 ```

-This will reproduce the exact results shown in Table 4, where the label loss corresponds to the accuracy (89.03%).
+The expected result includes label loss, which measures whether the predicted label differs from the true label:
 ```bash
 hidden layer node loss: 0
 hidden layer loss: 0